rushhiii/notion-widgets/README.md

 - No backend/database is used.
 - Widgets are static-compatible and optimized for Vercel.
 - Design intentionally stays minimal and clean for embed use-cases.

+## Contact / Requests

+Feature requests, collaboration ideas, or questions: open an issue or discussion on the repo, or reach out via the GitHub profile linked above.*** End Patch